ValueGround: Evaluating Culture-Conditioned Visual Value Grounding in MLLMs: Experiments

-\paragraph{Overall performance.} Figure~\ref{fig:joint_country_heatmap} shows a clear performance hierarchy on the main task.
-Gemini-3-Flash achieves the best overall accuracy at 75.6\%, followed by GPT-5-mini at 70.4\% and Qwen3-VL-32B at 66.4\%.
-Gemma-3-27B and Mistral-3.2-24B obtain 62.8\% and 61.7\%, while Claude-Haiku-4.5 performs worst at 57.8\%.
-The 17.8-point gap between the strongest and weakest models suggests that culture-conditioned visual value grounding remains challenging for current MLLMs.
+\paragraph{Overall performance.} Figure~\ref{fig:joint_country_heatmap} reports main-task accuracy on the full \textsc{ValueGround} benchmark, averaging over all validated image-pair variants.
+Gemini-3-Flash achieves the best overall accuracy at 70.2\%, followed by GPT-5.4-mini at 66.6\% and Qwen3-VL-32B at 62.3\%.
+Mistral-3.2-24B and Gemma-3-27B obtain similar results, with 59.9\% and 59.8\%, respectively, while Claude-Haiku-4.5 performs lowest at 56.7\%.
+The 13.5-point gap between the strongest and weakest models indicates clear differences in culture-conditioned visual value grounding ability.
+At the same time, even the best-performing model remains far from perfect, suggesting that the full task remains challenging when value alternatives must be grounded in visual evidence rather than only in text.

 \paragraph{Country difficulty varies substantially.} Difficulty is not uniform across countries.
-Averaged across models, Great Britain is the easiest country at 73.1\%, followed by the United States at 73.0\% and Germany at 72.4\%, whereas Russia is the hardest at 59.6\%, followed by Mexico at 60.3\% and Brazil at 60.6\%.
-The gap between the easiest and hardest country is 13.6 points, indicating substantial variation in benchmark difficulty across national contexts.
+Averaged across models, the United States is the easiest country at 68.8\%, followed closely by Germany at 68.3\%, Great Britain at 68.2\%, and Australia at 67.2\%.
+In contrast, Mexico is the hardest country at 58.1\%, followed by Turkey at 58.4\%, India at 58.9\%, Brazil at 59.3\%, and Russia at 59.6\%.
+The 10.7-point gap between the easiest and hardest countries shows that benchmark difficulty varies substantially across national contexts.

 \paragraph{Model advantages are uneven across countries.} Stronger models do not show uniform advantages across all countries.
-Gemini-3-Flash attains the best score in 11 of 13 countries, indicating the strongest overall robustness, while GPT-5-mini achieves the single highest country-level score, 86.2\%, on Great Britain and slightly outperforms Gemini-3-Flash on Australia (80.3\% vs.\ 78.9\%).
-At the same time, lower-performing models fall off more sharply on difficult countries such as Russia, Mexico, and Brazil.
-Overall, the main task requires not only general multimodal competence, but also reliable grounding of country-conditioned value tendencies in visually subtle contrasts.
+Gemini-3-Flash obtains the best score in 11 of 13 countries, indicating the strongest overall robustness, while GPT-5-mini achieves the highest country-level score on Great Britain, at 78.2\%, and also slightly outperforms Gemini-3-Flash on Australia, at 73.1\% versus 72.6\%.
+On difficult countries such as Mexico, Turkey, India, Brazil, and Russia, performance remains relatively low for most models.
+Overall, these results suggest that the main task requires not only general multimodal competence, but also reliable grounding of country-conditioned value tendencies in visually subtle contrasts.